Jewish Living and Learning—Peulot Point Program

 Shirah (Music) and Omanut (Art):

-Kitah Gimmel will participate in Shirah (music) once/month on Wednesdays with Kitah Bet.
-The music curriculum includes holiday songs, Israeli songs, and traditional Jewish songs.
-Kitah Gimmel will participate in 2 Omanut (art) workshops.
+The Kitah Gimmel music curriculum includes holiday songs, Israeli songs, and traditional Jewish songs.
+Kitah Gimmel will participate in 2 Omanut (art) workshops that are integrated into the curriculum.

 Gemilut Chasadim/Acts of Loving Kindness: